openshift/hive/docs/hive_metrics.md

 Opt into them via `HiveConfig.Spec.MetricsConfig.AdditionalClusterDeploymentLabels`, which accepts a map of the label you would want on your metrics, to the label found on ClusterDeployment.
 For example, including `{"ocp_major_version": "hive.openshift.io/version-major"}` will cause affected metrics to include a label key ocp_major_version with the value from the `hive.openshift.io/version-major` ClusterDeployment label -- e.g. "4".
+Every metric that allows optional labels will always have all the labels mentioned present.
+If the corresponding Cluster Deployment label is not present then the metric label will report its value as "unspecified".

 Note: It is up to the cluster admins to be mindful of cardinality and ensure these labels are not too specific, like cluster id, otherwise it can negatively impact your observability system's performance